Architecture diagrams

 • The configuration is a fully private network configuration - that is, the workloads are launched on nodes that do not have public IP addresses.

-• For users to be able to connect from the customer on-prem network to the CDP workloads in the private subnet, some network connectivity setup is required.
+• For users to be able to connect from the customer on-prem network to the Cloudera workloads in the private subnet, some network connectivity setup is required.
 In this case, a customer's network peered to Azure VNet via Azure VPN gateway is shown.

-Some of the CDP data services are based on Azure AKS clusters.
-Azure’s AKS manages the Kubernetes control plane nodes while the worker nodes that make up the CDP workload cluster get provisioned in the customer’s VPC.
+Some of the Cloudera data services are based on Azure AKS clusters.
+Azure’s AKS manages the Kubernetes control plane nodes while the worker nodes that make up the Cloudera workload cluster get provisioned in the customer’s VPC.
 The AKS control plane has an API endpoint for administrative purposes which is commonly referred to as API server address.
 The data service itself is accessible through a service endpoint ELB.

 This is illustrated in the following diagram:

-As can be seen in the above diagram, CDP workloads have dependencies on some Azure cloud services such as ADLS, Azure Postgres and so on.
+As can be seen in the above diagram, Cloudera workloads have dependencies on some Azure cloud services such as ADLS, Azure Postgres and so on.
 A full list of these services, described in the context of each workload is specified in Azure outbound network access destinations.

 In the chapters that follow, we detail the elements of this architecture, including specifying the configuration and options in each of the components.